Radio Advertising Costs: A Simple Guide to Ad Spend

 (Source: Gaebler)

 Traditional radio advertising is mainly local, which can limit your audience.
-Streaming radio advertising, on the other hand, offers a national or even worldwide audience segmented on listener interests rather than location.
-Advertising on internet-streaming radio shows allows you to target a much wider audience as listeners could be located anywhere in the world.
-However, as such, streaming radio ads can be more costly in comparison.
+On the other hand, streaming radio advertising offers a national or even worldwide audience segmented on listener interests rather than location.
+Advertising on internet-streaming radio shows allows you to target a much wider audience, as listeners from anywhere in the world can hear your ad.
+However, as such, they can also be more expensive.

 Streaming Radio Advertising Costs by Outlet